Portland Pickles: 2025

 On June 2, Ryder Edwards (George Fox) was named pitcher of the week by the league.
 One week later, Josh Schleichardt (Vanguard) was named the league's player of the week on June 9.

 The Pickles clinched the South Division First Half Title and their fourth straight playoff berth on June 25.

-On July 8, it was announced that Edwards, Schleichardt, Kyle McDaniel and Petey Soho, Jr. (Utah Tech), Aiden Taurek (Saint Mary's), Zachary Fechtel (Texas Tech) and Dylan Smith (Northern Colorado) were selected to represent the Pickles at the All Star Game in Bellingham.
-The Pickles have the most all stars of all seventeen teams with six total.
+On July 8, it was announced that Edwards, Schleichardt, Kyle McDaniel and Petey Soho, Jr. (Utah Tech), Aiden Taurek (Saint Mary's), Zachary Fechtel (Texas Tech) and Dylan Smith (Northern Colorado) were selected to represent the Pickles at the All-Star Game in Bellingham.
+With six total, the Pickles had the most all stars among the League's 17 teams.

 The Pickles improved on their 40–14 record from the previous season.
 The Pickles set the record for most wins in a season with a 43–11 record and finished first in the South Division.
 Schleichardt lead the league with eighteen home runs and sixty-four runs batted in.
 Joey Wright (California Davis) and Tony Otis (William Jessup) finished with batting averages of .364 and .333 respectively with Wright finishing second in the league in batting averages.
 Bryson Glassco (Oregon State) was second in the league with fifty home runs.
 Ari Kligman (Sacramento State) and Edwards finished tied for second with five pitching wins.
-The Pickles finished second in attendance.
-99,787 total fans attended the team's twenty-eight home games for an average of 3,564 fans per game.
+The Pickles finished second in the WCL in attendance, as 99,787 total fans attended the team's twenty-eight home games for an average of 3,564 per game.

 The Pickles swept the Marion Berries in the South Divisional Series and defeated the Knights in the South Division Championship Game 6–5 to advance to their second consecutive WCL Championship Game.
-The Pickles will host the Bellingham Bells.
+The Pickles hosted the Bellingham Bells, to whom they lost 2-1 in the championship game.

+2026

+Former Pickles Cashel Dugger, Kenny Ishikawa, and Alex Overbay participated in the 2026 MLB Draft Combine.

+Bangers FC and Cherry Bombs FC

+On January 21, 2025, the team's ownership group COLLiDE Sport announced the formation of a new pre-professional men's soccer team, later named Portland Bangers FC, that would play in USL League Two's Northwest Division.

+On November 4, 2025, the ownership group announced the formation of a new pre-professional women's soccer team, Portland Cherry Bombs FC, that would play in USL W League.